-Several restricted senses of complex are also used (mostly contrasting with the term 'simple'), e.g. 'complex SENTENCE' (in two senses: either a sentence consisting of more than one CLAUSE, or one consisting of a main clause and at least one SUBORDINATE clause), 'complex PREPOSITION' (a preposition consisting of more than one word), 'complex word' (one containing a free MORPHEME and at least one bound morpheme), 'complex tone' (an INTONATIONAL NUCLEUS with two distinct PITCH movements), 'complex stop' (a PLOSIVE with two points of ARTICULATION), 'complex nucleus' (a SYLLABIC peak with two distinct VOWEL qualities), 'complex segment with two or more simultaneous oral tract CON-STRICTIONS, in some models of FEATURE theory) and so on.
-In GENERATIVE GRAMMAR, a 'complex NP' is a NOUN PHRASE with a clause as a COMPLEMENT (e.g. the assumption that the engine is working) or ADJUNCT (e.g. the assumption that the engine is working) or ADJUNCT (e.g. the assumption that the engine is working) or ADJUNCT (e.g. the assumption that the engine is working) or ADJUNCT (e.g. the assumption that the engine is working) or ADJUNCT (e.g. the assumption that he made).
-The 'complex NP constraint' in classical transformational grammar states that no element can be extracted out of a complex NP - in other words, such constructions are syntactic ISLANDS.
+Several restricted senses of complex are also used (mostly contrasting with the term 'simple'), e.g. 'complex sentence' (in two senses: either a sentence consisting of more than one clause, or one consisting of a main clause and at least one subordinate clause), 'complex preposition' (a preposition consisting of more than one word), 'complex word' (one containing a free morpheme and at least one bound morpheme), 'complex tone' (an intonational nucleus with two distinct pitch movements), 'complex stop' (a plosive with two points of articulation), 'complex nucleus' (a syllabic peak with two distinct vowel qualities), 'complex segment' (a segment with two or more simultaneous oral tract constrictions, in some models of feature theory) and so on.
+In generative grammar, a 'complex NP' is a noun phrase with a clause as a complement (e.g. the assumption that the engine is working) or adjunct (e.g. the assumption that he made).
+The 'complex NP constraint' in classical transformational grammar states that no element can be extracted out of a complex NP - in other words, such constructions are syntactic islands.